Poland, Sweden refuse to play Russia in World Cup playoffs

 “No more words, time to act!”
 Kulesza wrote on Twitter, adding the move was prompted by the “escalation of the aggression.”

+Abramovich, who has owned Chelsea since 2003, made no mention of the war in his statement.

+He said: “I have always taken decisions with the Club’s best interest at heart.
+I remain committed to these values.
+That is why I am today giving trustees of Chelsea’s charitable Foundation the stewardship and care of Chelsea.”

-Poland captain Robert Lewandowski and goalkeeper Wojciech Szczesny were among those supporting the decision, with the Bayern Munich striker saying “we can’t pretend that nothing is happening.”
+Poland captain Robert Lewandowski and goalkeeper Wojciech Szczesny were among those supporting its federation’s decision, with the Bayern Munich striker saying “we can’t pretend that nothing is happening.”

 Sweden, a potential opponent of Russia in next month’s playoffs, later joined Poland in declaring its national team would not play a match against the Russians regardless of where it takes place.